 - Please DO:

-- Use only our forms above, and make sure that your forms are complete, including plan codes.
+- Use only our form above, and make sure that your form is complete, including plan codes.
 Plan codes are abbreviated names of each plan (PPO and HMO alone are insufficient).
-To receive a copy of the plan code list from 2013, please e-mail firstname.lastname@example.org with the subject “Requesting plan codes.”

 - Please DON’T:

 - Refund or bill retirees directly if you have already submitted the change to us.
 If we have received your request, we will process it retroactively, when needed, based on the effective date you provided.